 “Foods that are grown and produced on a farm, which are not interfered with, are what we should be aiming to eat.
 Foods that are [highly] processed are not the foods to consume to maximise our physical mental health – generally, the processing process takes the out the good things and adds in bad things.”

-Although Prof Jacka references ‘traditional’ foods, Australia’s current dietary guidelines also recommends that we consume a diet that is “high in whole foods is a diet that is high in vegetables, fruits, nuts, seeds, legumes, fish, whole grains, non-processed meats and olive oil”.
+Although Prof Jacka references ‘traditional’ foods, Australia’s current dietary guidelines also recommend that we consume a diet that is “high in whole foods is a diet that is high in vegetables, fruits, nuts, seeds, legumes, fish, whole grains, non-processed meats and olive oil”.